tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 Se the documentation for _APSExtProtocolHTTPTransportProvider_ for an HTTP transport through which these protocols can be used.

 Se the documentation for _APSExternalProtocolExtender_ for a description of how services are made available and what services it provides for transport providers.

+# APSTCPIPService

+This service provides, in ways of communication, plain simple TCP/IP communication.
+Users of this service will however have very little contact with the java.net classes.

+The following are the points of this service:

+* Simple TCP/IP usage.

+* Remove all host, port, and partly protocol from the client code by only referencing a named configuration provided by the service.

+* Being able to transparently provide different implementations, like a plain non secure implementation as this is, or an SSL:ed version for TCP.
+A Test implementation that opens no real sockets nor sends any real packets that can be used by tests are also a possibility.

+## Security

+This implementation is non secure!
+It sets the following property on the registered service:

+        aps.props.security=nonsecure

+## How it works

+The service registers an APSConfigService configuration with that service where configurations for TCP, UDP or Multicast connections can be defined.
+Each configuration entry basically specifies host, port and protocol in addition to a unique name for the entry.
+Do note that in most cases there needs to be separate entries for clients and services.

+The client code should have a configuration of itself that specifies the named entry to use.
+This name is then passed to the service which then only reads or writes data without having to care where from or to.

+## Examples

+### TCP

+#### Write

+        APSTCPIPService tcpipSvc;
+        ...
+        tcpipSvc.sendTCPRequest("somesvc", new TCPRequest() {
+            void tcpRequest(OutputStream requestStream, InputStream responseStream) throws IOException {
+                // write to requestStream ...

+                // read from response stream ...
+            }
+        })

+#### Read

+        APSTCPIPService tcpipSvc;
+        ...
+        tcpipSvc.setTCPRequestListener("remotesvc", this);
+        ...
+        void tcpRequestReceived(String name, InetAddress address, InputStream reqStreamn, OutputStream respStream) throws IOException {
+            // Read request from reqStream ...

+            // Write response to respStream ...
+        }

+### UDP / Multicast

+Since Multicast uses UDP packets there is no difference between host and port connected UDP or Multicast.
+The only difference is in the configuration where "UDP" is specified for point to point UDP packets and "Multicast" is specified for multicast packets.

+#### Write

+        APSTCPIPService tcpipSvc;
+        ...
+        bytes[] bytes = "Some data".getBytes();
+        tcpipSvc.sendUDP("myudptarget",  bytes);

+#### READ

+        APSTCPIPService tcpipSvc;
+        ...
+        byte[] packetBuff = new byte[4000];
+        DatagramPacket packet = tcpiipSvc.readUDP("myudpsomething", packetBuff);
+        byte[] data = packet.getData(); // This is actually packetBuff being returned!

 # APSAdminWeb